One of the integral parts of your Shack is your computer – if you choose to allow one, of course!

 For a long time, I’ve built my own PCs because I like to pick ‘n’ choose the parts as well as find the best deal.
 This has usually been a £300-400 project for a decent (but not crazy) spec machine.
 Add to that the cost of a legitimate Operating System – Heck, I could just buy another radio for that sort of money.

-Earlier this year, I went shopping again and found the IT Buff’s eBay shop.
-For about a week, I had put one of these older 760s to work in the Shack running PZTLog, WSJT-X, Firefox and some other desktop bits – it seemed quite comfortable but, as I planned on using 2 screens with my work stuff as well as Ham (FT8!) at the same time, it needed to be a tad beefier.
-I opted for a Dell Optiplex 790 which cost me £110.
+For about a week, I had recently put one of these older 760s to work in the new Shack running PZTLog, WSJT-X, Firefox and some other desktop bits – it seemed quite comfortable but, as I planned on using 2 screens with my work stuff as well as Ham (FT8!) at the same time, it needed to be a tad beefier.
+I opted for a Dell Optiplex 790 costing £110.